nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 For the file supplied by Google, see [here](https://github.com/nuclearcheesecake/wickusgoogledataanalyticscertificate2021/blob/main/Case%20study%201/case1.pdf).

 ### Step 1 - Initial scenario investigation

+What is the situation

+Who are the stakeholders, what are their expectations

 ### Step 2 - Obtaining the correct data